 | AF-Check | Calculated | Alternate Frequency validation result: how many of the broadcast AF frequencies could be confirmed in the database with the same PI.
 Shown as 2/4 (50%) with colour coding (green / orange / red). |

 | Score | Calculated | Confidence score 0–100.
 See Section 7 for the calculation.
-Fixed rows always show 100 in blue. |
+Fixed rows always show 100 in blue.
+Missing IDs cap the score at 74. |

 | Actions | — | Three buttons: ✏ Fix (manual fix dialog), ⚡ Auto (automatic single-row fix), 🗑 Del (delete this or all matching rows). |